 The financial instability hypothesis developed by Hyman Minsky explains how an economy moves from stability to instability due to the excess optimism of investors and money lenders.
-There are three stages of debt, first when the loans are extended with a lot of caution.
-The second stage is where banks are giving out loans to those who are capable and can make timely payments, and the third is where banks are passing loans to candidates who will be unable to repay the interest let alone the principal amount.
+There are three stages of debt; first, when the loans are extended with a lot of caution.
+The second stage is where banks give out loans to those who are capable and can make timely payments, and the third is where banks are passing loans to candidates who will be unable to repay the interest, let alone the principal amount.
 It is in stage three when the securities surge in price, and the bubble is formed on the basis of euphoria.

 - What is a Bubble?

 - Signs that we are in a Bubble

 - What will Happen if the bubble bursts?

 Causes of Bubble

 One of the primary causes of the bubble is the cheaper availability of debt.
 Whenever there is a bubble burst, the most affected ones are the highly leveraged companies.
 It is true and happens so when banks and institutions provide credit without a thorough background check.
 Or when cheaper debt is easily available.
 The availability of funds at lower interest rates excites and entices businesses to borrow more.
 And the same phenomenon applies to consumers who they use this to buy more and more or consume more.
 Lower interest rates will induce consumers to save less and consume more.
 Increased prices of stocks and increasing security indexes allure the public to shift/withdraw their funds from traditional investments to the stock market.

 Alex A Weber, former president of Deutsche Bank, says, and we quote: “The past has shown that an overly generous provision of liquidity in global financial markets in connection with a very low level of interest rates promotes the formation of asset-price bubbles.”